JuzerShakir/product_catalogue/README.md

 bundle install
 ```

-### Setup PostgreSQL
+### Setup PostgreSQL Credentials

 To successfully create development and test database, you will need to update `config.database.yml` file with correct postgresql username and password.

-There are multiple ways of creating it, we can use ENV or Rails Credentials:
+There are multiple ways of passing it, we can either use ENV or Rails Credentials:

+#### With ENV

+There are multiple ways of creating it:

+1. With Bash/ZSH
+2. With Figaro Gem
+3. Or Manually loading ENV hash keys.

+To setup credentials in my local environment, I have used the first option.
+For this project I have used the first option.
+You are open to choose any you see fit.
+You can follow [this guide] (#http://railsapps.github.io/rails-environment-variables.html) to learn more about it and how to use them.

 #### With Rails Credentials